Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Wideband design and proposed extensions

 In \gls{um-mimo} wideband \gls{thz} systems, detection is typically performed per subcarrier.
-For \gls{qrd}-based detectors, including subspace and \gls{sic}-based schemes, performing \gls{qrd} for each subcarrier introduces significant computational overhead, which worsens as the number of subcarriers increases.
+Building on the complexity analysis in Sec.\ref{sec:complexity}, which quantifies the \gls{qrd} cost in the studied detectors, for \gls{qrd}-based detectors, including subspace and \gls{sic}-based schemes, performing \gls{qrd} for each subcarrier introduces significant computational overhead, which worsens as the number of subcarriers increases.
 This overhead is even more severe for detectors like \gls{lord} and \gls{ssd}, where \gls{qrd} is required for every layer permutation.
+These costs are especially critical at \gls{thz}, where wide bandwidths and large arrays impose stringent computational and power constraints.
 To mitigate this burden while maintaining performance, we propose a channel-matrix reuse strategy across multiple subcarriers.
-This approach leverages the similarity of channel conditions within the coherence bandwidth of a \gls{thz} channel (particularly in \gls{los} or sparsely scattered environments) by reusing computationally intensive operations such as \gls{qrd} and \gls{lr} across subcarrier groups, reducing redundant calculations.
+Specifically, we reuse a single \gls{qrd} computed on a representative subset of subcarriers within a coherence bandwidth and propagate it to the remaining subcarriers, thereby reducing \gls{flops}, latency, and energy with minimal performance degradation.

 Our approach partitions the system subcarriers into blocks, where detection preprocessing operations are computed once and reused for subsequent subcarriers within each block.
 This reuse process leverages results from the immediately preceding subcarrier.
-We define two key parameters: $\Delta m$ represents the number of subcarriers over which an operation, such as \gls{qrd}, is reused before recomputation, and $P$ denotes the reduction percentage, indicating the proportion of subcarriers where \gls{qrd} is reused.
-For example, a $P = 25\%$ reduction means that for every four subcarriers, \gls{qrd} is computed three times and reused once.
+We define two key parameters: $\Delta m$ represents the number of subcarriers over which an operation, such as \gls{qrd}, is reused before recomputation, and $P \in [0,1]$ denotes the fractional reduction, indicating the proportion of subcarriers where \gls{qrd} is reused.
+For example, $P = 0.25$ corresponds to a $25\%$ reduction, meaning that for every four subcarriers, the \gls{qrd} is computed three times and reused once.
 The relationship between the total number of subcarriers, $M$, $\Delta m$, and $P$ is

 For example, for a 20\% reduction in \gls{qrd} computations with $M = 10$ subcarriers, we compute \gls{qrd} for 80\% (i.e., 8 subcarriers) and reuse it for the remaining 20\% (i.e., 2 subcarriers).
 Thus, the reuse factor is $\Delta m = \frac{10}{8} = 1.25$.
 In static \gls{los} THz scenarios, quasi-deterministic channels result in a very high $\Delta m$.
 In other scenarios, $\Delta m$ dictates a trade-off between computational complexity, power consumption, and detection accuracy.
 This strategy is especially suited to high-throughput scenarios where real-time processing requirements necessitate avoiding redundant computations.